aidancrowther/COMP3004-Scrummy/Documentation/Team6It2S1.md

 * Ensure that AI can use jokers effectively
 * Ensure that AI can perform, to an extent, complex board reuse
-* Finish video with teammates
+* Assist teammates with any leftover work

 ## **Brittny Lapierre**